 Talk to your human resources department to find out how bonus dollars are allocated at your company.
 Some companies might assume you want the same contribution percentage taken from your bonus as you would from regular pay.
 Other companies might not allow you to use the bonus money toward your 401k at all.

-Of course, how much of the bonus goes to your 401k will determine how long it will take to double your balance.
+Of course, how much of the bonus goes toward your 401k will determine how long it takes to double your balance.

 9. Dream About the Future

 For most people, retirement seems far away, Knopfler said.
 But if you can envision the future, you can get excited about it.
 If you are not excited, it will be nearly impossible to sustain the long-term momentum it can take to double an investment portfolio.

 Finding the money to fund your 401k contributions is not always easy.
 "Small changes can create significant long-term savings that can be put toward retirement," said Kevin Watt, vice president of national accounts for Security Benefit, a retirement savings and income company.

 Curbing a $3 a day weekday coffee habit can add $780 to an annual 401k budget.
 OK, so it will take a while to double your retirement portfolio this way.
 Still, over 30 years, the cost of a foregone daily coffee — compounded at 7 percent annually — could add an additional $60,000 to your 401k balance in 27.5 years.

 Even if it takes a while, an extra $60,000 is nothing to sneeze at.
 Don't want to give up your coffee?
 Consider the cost of happy hour with co-workers, a new pair of jeans or whatever splurge you might not need.

 |$3 Per Day Coffee, 20 Days Per Month|

 |7% Average Annual Return||Total|

 |Year 5||$ 4,140.53||$ 289.84||$ 4,430.37|